snabble/docs/api_general.md

 ## IP Address

-The api.* and sftp.* endpoints have fixed IP Addresses.
+The api.* and sftp.* endpoints have fixed IP addresses.
 These are guaranteed to stay the same.

 | Subdomain               | Address        |
 |-------------------------|----------------|